padajar/padajar.github.io/_posts/2022-02-13-wordle-french-toast-copyright-law.md

 … and so on, until the word is guessed.

 French Toast isn’t a completely novel idea.
-People at my high school played “Karl Mark or French Toast”.
+People at my high school played “Karl Marx or French Toast”.
 There’s a board game that is based on the same concept that is literally called [“French Toast”](https://www.kickstarter.com/projects/peterchayward/french-toast).
 In fact, the creator of Semantle, [David Turner](https://novalis.org/),⁠[02](https://mitadmissions.org/blogs/entry/on-wordle-french-toast-and-copyright-law/#annotation-2) links to [a page that describes French Toast](http://www.topped-with-meat.com/connector/frenchtoast.html) in a way very similar to above.

 This last page is on a relatively amusing site — last updated in 1999, a relic of a bygone era of the internet.
 Some highlights: